 Benefits not subject to deductions

-- amounts owing to a worker as reimbursement for expenses related to a worker's health care or work reintegration activities
+- amounts owing to a worker as reimbursement for expenses related to a worker's health care or return-to-work activities

 - personal care allowance

 - contributions for loss of retirement income set aside under the WSIA.